Quick Easter Raffle for Schools

 For many schools an Easter Raffle is the first fundraising opportunity for the year.
 The combination of children and chocolate is a delicious recipe for success, but with the short prep time in Term 1 it can be a struggle to get a raffle organised in time.
 Don’t despair, there is still time and we are going to show you how!

-On the 14th March 2019 I was contacted by Elle from Heathmont East Primary School to discuss moving their annual Easter Raffle online.
+Mid March I was contacted by Elle from Heathmont East Primary School to discuss moving their annual Easter Raffle online.
 Elle was looking for an easy solution to the usual challenges associated with a traditional paper ticket raffle.

 - Printing tickets